Kicksecure/privleap/PROTOCOL.md

   previous `SIGNAL` message has completed execution, and that it exited with code `<exit_code>`. `<exit_code>` is a string representing a decimal integer between 0 and 255.
+* `AUTHORIZED` - Indicates that the user who sent an `ACCESS_CHECK` query is authorized to run the action specified by the `ACCESS_CHECK` message.
-* `UNAUTHORIZED` - Indicates that the user attempting to trigger the specified action is not authorized to do so, or that the signal send by the client has no matching action.
+* `UNAUTHORIZED` - Indicates that the user attempting to trigger or query the specified action is not authorized to trigger that action, or that the signal sent by the client has no matching action.
 This response intentionally does not tell the client whether they simply aren't allowed to perform the action, or whether the action doesn't even exist.

-`privleapd` will only parse the first one of each of the above client-sent messages per session. `privleapd` will terminate the session immediately after sending `UNAUTHORIZED`, or immediately after sending `RESULT_EXITCODE`. privleapd *may* send multiple `RESULT_STDOUT` and `RESULT_STDERR` messages in a single session.
+`privleapd` will only parse the first one of each of the above client-sent messages per session. `privleapd` will terminate the session immediately after sending `AUTHORIZED`, `UNAUTHORIZED`, or `RESULT_EXITCODE`. privleapd *may* send multiple `RESULT_STDOUT` and `RESULT_STDERR` messages in a single session.

-In actual operation, the client (most likely `leaprun`) is expected to open a session with `privleapd` and send a `SIGNAL` message.
-If the user is authorized to trigger the action corresponding to this signal, `privleapd` will respond with `TRIGGER` upon triggering the action, then will send `RESULT_STDOUT` and `RESULT_STDERR` once the action completes.
+In actual operation, the client (most likely `leaprun`) is expected to open a session with `privleapd` and send either a `SIGNAL` or `ACCESS_CHECK` message.
+If the user is authorized to trigger the action specified in the message, `privleapd` will respond with either `AUTHORIZED` in reply to an `ACCESS_CHECK`, or `TRIGGER` in response to a `SIGNAL`.
+If privleapd is running an action, it will send `RESULT_STDOUT` and `RESULT_STDERR` messages as the action runs so the caller can see the output of the action.

 ## Potential future development: